 Spader's Ultron will be making trouble for Marvel's costumed heroes in the movie, including Iron Man, The Hulk, Captain America, and Thor.
 However, since Ultron is entirely mechanical, it remains to be seen if Spader will be on set in a suit, interacting with his fellow cast members, or if he'll be providing the voice for a CGI creation.
 So far, Marvel and Disney haven't weighed in on the matter.

-Joss Whedon revealed that Ultron would be the main villain in the "Avengers" sequel during his appearance at San Diego Comic-Con in July, and with Spader cast in the role, this should give fans plenty of room to speculate on how the writer and director will approach the character, given Spader's ability to play bad guys who are at once charming and a little creepy.
+Whedon first revealed that Ultron would be the main villain in the "Avengers" sequel during his appearance at San Diego Comic-Con in July.
+And that Spader will be playing a less powerful Ultron, this should give fans plenty of room to speculate on how the writer-director will approach the character, given Spader's ability to play bad guys who are at once charming and a little creepy.